Table of Contents

 Stop profiler

-Generating html format results
+Generating flame graph results

-$ profiler stop --format html
+$ profiler stop --format flamegraph

 profiler output file: /tmp/test/arthas-output/20211207-111550.html